nuspell/misc-nuspell/packaging/snap/README.md

     snap info languagetool
     snap list

+## Initialization

+To start for the first time, run:

+    sudo snap install snapcraft --classic

+which will create a directory called `snap` with a file called `snapcraft.yaml`.

 ## Build

+Login to Snapcraft via Ubuntu One with:

+    sudo snap login NUSPELL_DEVOPS_EMAIL_ADDRESS

+From the top-level directory or from the `snap` directory, run:

+    snapcraft

+When asked to setup support for multipass, answer yes with `y`.

+snap refresh
+snap list nuspell
+snap find nuspell
+snap info nuspell
+snap install nuspell
+snap remove nuspell

 Make sure that `Nuspell.yml` refers to the latest Ubuntu LTS release and run: